Revisiting Transferable Adversarial Images: Systemization, Evaluation, and New Insights: Comprehensive Evaluation

 \subsection{New Insights into Transferability}

 Table~\ref{tab:transfer} summarizes the transferability results in both the standard and defense settings.
-These results either lead to new findings or complement existing findings that have been only validated in a limited set of attacks and defenses.
+These results either lead to new findings or complement existing findings that were only validated in a limited set of attacks and defenses.

-\textbf{General conclusion:} \textit{The transferability of an attack against a defense is highly contextual.} An attack/defense that performs the best against one specific defense/attack may perform very badly against another.
+\textbf{General conclusion:} \textit{The transferability of an attack against a defense is highly contextual.} An attack/defense that is the best against one specific defense/attack may perform very badly against another.
 For example, the transferability of CDA to 9 different defenses varies largely, from 3.9\% to 100.0\%.
 Similarly, a defense that achieves the highest robustness to one specific attack may be very vulnerable to another attack.
 For example, the robustness of NRP to 24 different attacks varies largely, from 2.0\% to 93.3\%.

 In particular, we reveal that this contextual performance is related to the overfitting of a defense to the type of perturbations used in its optimization.
 Specifically, the purification network-based and adversarial training-based defenses rely on training defensive models with additional adversarial data.
 In this way, the resulting defensive model only ensures high robustness against the perturbations that have been used for generating the adversarial data.
 We take NRP vs. DiffPure as an example to explain this finding.
-Specifically, NRP is trained with semantic perturbations~\cite{naseer2020self} and so it is very effective in mitigating low-frequency, semantic perturbations, e.g., those generated by generative modeling attacks (see perturbation visualizations in Figure~\ref{fig:vis}).
+Specifically, NRP is trained with semantic perturbations~\cite{naseer2020self} and so it is very effective in mitigating low-frequency, semantic perturbations, e.g., those generated by generative modeling attacks (see perturbation visualizations in Fig.~\ref{fig:vis}).
 However, it performs much worse against high-frequency perturbations, e.g., those generated by gradient stabilization and input augmentation attacks.
 In contrast, DiffPure relies on the diffusion process with (high-frequency) Gaussian noise.
 Therefore, it is not capable of purifying low-frequency, semantic perturbations.
-Figure~\ref{fig:pure} shows that NRP can purify the CDA adversarial images but DiffPure cannot do it well.
+Fig.~\ref{fig:pure} shows that NRP can purify the CDA adversarial images but DiffPure cannot do it well.

 The substantial vulnerability of DiffPure to black-box (transferable) attacks is indeed very surprising since DiffPure was initially claimed to provide state-of-the-art robustness to white-box (adaptive) attacks, even surpassing adversarial training~\cite{nie2022diffusion}.
 Our finding suggests that \textit{DiffPure provides a false sense of security and requires a rightful evaluation following recommendations from}~\cite{athalye2018obfuscated,carlini2019evaluating,tramer2020adaptive}.
 In addition, adversarial training is not effective against RFA since RFA has learned how to distort robust features by adopting an adversarially trained surrogate model.
 Note that the norm bound used in RFA is $2\times$ larger than that in AT$_{\infty}$ and FD$_{\infty}$.